 - Education property tax freeze: the Alberta government canceled the decision made in Budget 2020 and will freeze education property taxes at last year's level (a savings of $32 million for businesses).

 - Education property tax deferral: the Alberta government has deferred education property tax for businesses for the next six months.

 - WCB premium deferral and relief: WCB premiums have been deferred until early 2021.
 Employers who have already paid their WCB premium payment for 2020 are eligible for a rebate or credit.
 For small and medium businesses, the government with cover 50% of the premium when it is due.
 Find out more here.

-- Tourism levy deferral: Hotels and other lodging providers can delay paying the tourism levy until August 31, 2020 for amounts that become due to government on or after today.
+- Tourism levy deferral: Hotels and other lodging providers can keep tourism levy amounts collected between March 1 and December 31, 2020.

 For more detailed information, please visit the Alberta government’s COVID-19 information page.